KnightNiwrem/Digital-Pets-v2/PRD.md

 23. Acceptance Criteria (Representative)

 - Client‑only and persistence:
-  - Game loads and plays with network disabled after first load; autosaves every tick.
+  - Game loads and plays with network disabled after first load; autosaves every tick and on user actions.
 - Starters and eggs:
   - Starter selection appears when appropriate; incubation is real‑time; hatching respects rarity weights.
 - Care and hygiene: